 Its nickname is the Sunshine State for a reason- with annual sunny days well above the national average, Florida is a prime location to harness clean solar energy.

-In 2020, the average cost for a 5 kilowatt (kW) solar installation in Florida is between $11,305 – $15,295, with an average gross price of $13,300.
+The average cost for a 5 kilowatt (kW) solar installation in Florida is between $11,305 – $15,295, with an average gross price of $13,300.
 After applying money-saving incentives and tax credits, this estimate will drop significantly.
 Read on to learn more about solar costs in Florida!

 Primary Factors that Determine Costs